 We discussed arriving at the first figure already.
 Now let's look at how to calculate the cost of repairs.

 Time to bring in the experts.
 Unless you are a contractor, engineer, or in some related specialty, it can be almost impossible to calculate how much the repairs and renovations on a house will cost.

 Hidden problems such as dry rot, pests, and an inadequate foundation can add tens of thousands of dollars to the total.
 In some cases, the cost of work might be so high that razing the structure to the ground and starting over will make more sense.

 You'll want to hire, at a minimum, a home inspector and a licensed general contractor to tell you what needs doing and how much you'll be charged.

 That will get you close to the figure you'll subtract from the home's "normal" market value in order to reach the maximum price you should offer.
 But first, you'll want to make some adjustments to that figure.

 The amount you'll owe the contractor for labor, materials, and permits is not the end of the story.
 To the extent possible, you'll want to add in:

 Another "cost" is the sort you can't really put a dollar figure on—your own sanity and energy while you oversee or even do the work.

 Of course, it's possible that home prices in your area are appreciating at such a rate that you feel like it's "now or never" for buying a house.
-But this consideration is still one worth taking into account.
+But this consideration is still one worth pondering.

 Beware of unexpected sources of competition when deciding how much to offer for a fixer-upper.
 Yes, getting a bargain is important.
 But home contractors and flippers, in particular, might be ready to bid higher amounts than you.
-This is their business, and they can efficiently fix up and turn around a house for a lower cost than faced by the average buyer.
+This is their business, and they can efficiently fix up and turn around a house for a lower cost than the average buyer will face.